 This website and the information it contains are provided as a public service by the National Wildfire Coordinating Group (NWCG).
 While every effort is made to provide accurate and complete information, the NWCG makes no claims, promises or guarantees about the accuracy, completeness, or adequacy of the contents of this website and expressly disclaims liability for errors and omissions in the contents of this website.
 No warranty of any kind, implied, expressed, or statutory, including but not limited to the warranties of non-infringement of third party rights, title, merchantability, fitness for a particular purpose or freedom from computer virus, is given with respect to the contents of this website or its links to other Internet resources.

-Reference on this site to any specific commercial product, process, or service, or the use of any trade, firm or corporation name is for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the NWCG.
+Reference on this site to any specific commercial product, process, or service, or the use of any trade, firm or corporation name is solely for the information and convenience of the public, and does not constitute endorsement, recommendation, or favoring by the NWCG or its member agencies of any product or service to the exclusion of others that may be suitable.

 NWCG is committed to meeting the requirements of Section 508 of the Rehabilitation Act (29 U.S.C 794d), as amended.
 Section 508 is a federal law that requires agencies to provide individuals with equal access to electronic information and data comparable to those who do not have disabilities, unless an undue burden would be imposed on the agency.